deargen/DearWXpub/README.md

 2. Run tcga_download.R
-  ( you may have to install releative packages ) you can see the 'TCGA_DATAS' folder in current DearWx path.
+  ( you may have to install releative packages ) you can see the 'TCGA_DATAS' folder in current DearWXpub path.

 **Step 4.
 Do the Feature selection and Get Classification Accuracy**